yashrajankar/edupass/README.md

    - Output Directory: ./
 6. Click "Deploy"

 The application will be available at your Vercel URL.
-The root index.html file will automatically redirect to the login page.
+The root index.html file serves as the login page for both admin and user portals.

 ### Local Development